Iron

 - ^ Brissot P, et al. Non-transferrin bound iron: a key role in iron overload and iron toxicity.
 Biochim Biophys Acta.
 (2012)

-- ^ Aljwaid H, et al. Non-transferrin-bound iron is associated with biomarkers of oxidative stress, inflammation and endothelial dysfunction in type 2 diabetes.
+- ^ Aljwaid H, et al. Non-transferrin-bound iron is associated with biomarkers of oxidative stress, physical strain and endothelial dysfunction in type 2 diabetes.
 J Diabetes Complications.
 (2015)

 - ^ Lee DH, et al. Common presence of non-transferrin-bound iron among patients with type 2 diabetes.
 Diabetes Care.
 (2006)